 With a few taps, your iPhone & Android can become a diagnostic scan tool for your vehicle.
 You can quickly uncover errors without requiring a visit to a workshop.
 Apps like Carly, save you time and money!

-Additionally, they don’t just diagnose small defects but provide detailed information on vehicle errors and whether it is safe to continue on your journey.
+Additionally, they don’t just diagnose small defects but provide detailed information on vehicle systems errors and whether it is safe to continue on your journey.
 Traditional OBD scanners with simple screens typically do not offer this much versatility.

 OBD2 Apps, in a Nutshell